Definitions of Child Abuse and Neglect - Ohio

 The term 'neglected child' includes a child who is abandoned by their parents, guardian, or custodian.

-A child shall be presumed abandoned when their parents have failed to visit or maintain contact with them for more than 90 days, regardless of whether the parents resume contact with the child after that period of 90 days.
+A child shall be presumed abandoned when their parents have failed to visit or maintain contact with the child for more than 90 days, regardless of whether the parents resume contact with the child after that period of 90 days.

 Standards for Reporting